Suruchi-31/Excel_Store_Sales_Analysis/README.md

 5.Which distribution channels are most effectively contributing to sales?

-Lastly i have added Slicers fro Channel,Category and month for the ease of access and better visualization.
+Lastly i have added slicers for Channel,Category and month for the ease of access and better data visualization